mozilla/elasticutils/docs/mappingtype.rst

 1. gets the mapping type name and mapping for documents of type "blog-entry"
 2. gets all the objects that are indexable
-3. for each object, extracts the ElasticSearch document data and indexes it
+3. for each object, extracts the Elasticsearch document data and indexes it

 When I create my :py:class:`elasticutils.S` object, I'd create it like